 07 of 08

-In addition to woodworking tools, there are a number of shop accessories that make woodworking tasks safer and easier to complete.
+In addition to woodworking tools, many shop accessories make woodworking tasks safer and easier to complete.
 These range from simple shop-made jigs to dust collection systems to storage strategies.

 08 of 08